lunush/resume/README.md

 A personal portfolio made with Svelte

 ## Usage
-You are free to use it in any way you like as long as you make clear that you are not the original author.
+You are free to use it in any way you'd like as long as you make it clear that you are not the original author.

 ## Pull requests